FinTecSystems/xs2a-react-native/README.md

 # xs2a-react-native

-Integrate FinTecSystems' XS2A into your React Native App.
+Integrate XS2A from Tink Germany into your React Native App.
+This React Native SDK is a wrapper of [xs2a-ios](https://github.com/FinTecSystems/xs2a-ios) and [xs2a-android](https://github.com/FinTecSystems/xs2a-android).

 ## Installation